trevor-dolby-at-ibm-com/ace-kafka-es/README.md

 ## Overview

 The CP4i examples use an Event Streams instance based on the "Development SCRAM" sample YAML (see "YAML view"->"Samples" in the OpenShift UI) and many other configurations are possible.
+In particular, the way the sample configures SCRAM and TLS listeners is not the only way:
-The principles in this repo (how components can trust each other, ACE configuration possiblities, etc) should apply in general with appropriate modifications.
+TLS can be used for external authentication, SCRAM for internal, etc. The principles in this repo (how components can trust each other, ACE configuration possiblities, etc) should apply in general, as should the examples with appropriate modifications.

 For CP4i, several options exist depending on the location of the ACE runtime.
 This diagram is a simplified view (Kafka has more than one network listener while only one is shown, etc) but the